SolaceProducts/solace-jms-spring-boot/README.md

 	cd solace-jms-sample-app-jndi
     mvn spring-boot:run

-Note: the JMS sample will automatically provision the queue used for testing on the message router.
+Note: the JMS sample will automatically provision the queue used for testing on the message broker.
 The JNDI sample requires manual configuration of the required settings.
 Refer to the comments in the `application.properties` file in the `src/main/resources` folder.

 ### Troubleshooting tips